StoreStation/StoreStation/README.md

 <br>

-## If you are a developer and would like to submit your plugin:
+## If you are a developer and would like to submit your plugin/app:
-1. Add a `storepkg.json` file to your repository (or create a new repository that only contains the storepkg file, for example if the code is not on GitHub) following [this template](https://github.com/StoreStation/templatePluginPkg/blob/main/storepkg.json)
+1. Add a `storepkg.json` file to your repository (or create a new repository that only contains the storepkg file, for example if the code is not on GitHub) following [this template](https://github.com/StoreStation/templatePluginPkg/blob/main/storepkg.json) (while for apps check out this repository's storepkg.json as a reference)
-2. Fork and submit a pull request to [this repository](https://github.com/StoreStation/StoreData) adding your plugin to plugins.json with the current timestamp **IN SECONDS**
+2. Fork and submit a pull request to [this repository](https://github.com/StoreStation/StoreData) adding your plugin to plugins.json or app to apps.json with the current timestamp **IN SECONDS**
 3. Due to how GitHub's CDN works it might take up to 5 minutes for any change to reflect

 ## Themes